pacphi/make-onboarding-suck-less/scripts/tanzu/tap/INSTALL.md

 ```
 tanzu package install tap -p tap.tanzu.vmware.com -v 0.3.0 --values-file tap-values.yml -n tap-install
 ```
+> This will take some time.
+Go grab a coffee and come back in 10 to 15 minutes.

 Verify the package install by running:

 ```
 tanzu package installed get tap -n tap-install
 ```
+> Verify that the status for the installed package is "Reconcile succeeded".

 Verify all the necessary packages in the profile are installed by running:

 ```
 tanzu package installed list -A
 ```
+> Sometimes the install will time out.
+That's ok.
+Attempt to execute the command above until you see something like the sample output below.
+If any of the packages has a "Reconcile failed" you'll need to troubleshoot and fix before proceeding.

 Sample output